CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/CowSwapBurner.md

 <h1>CowSwapBurner.vy</h1>

 !!!github "GitHub"
-    The source code of the `CoWSwapBurner.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-burners/blob/main/contracts/burners/CowSwapBurner.vy).
+    The source code for the `CoWSwapBurner.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-burners/blob/main/contracts/burners/CowSwapBurner.vy).

 The `CowSwapBurner` is an essential component of the fee burning architecture, designed to facilitate the efficient and automated exchange of admin fees using [conditional orders](https://docs.cow.fi/cow-protocol/concepts/order-types/programmatic-orders) of the CoWSwap protocol.